ICJIA/r3-next/public/markdown/faqs.md

 #### What is the maximum dollar amount an organization can apply for?

-Maximum (and minimum) dollar amounts for an application are dependent on the type of NOFO applied for (Assessment and Planning or Service Delivery) and on the funding region within which the program takes place.
-You can find out the possible award range by accessing the map at [r3.illinois.gov/eligibility](/eligibility) and clicking on an R3 zone within the funding region, or by looking at question 1 of the Program Narrative for the NOFO you intend to apply for.
+Maximum (and minimum) dollar amounts for an application are based on the type of NOFO applied for (Assessment and Planning or Service Delivery) and on the proposed program’s funding region.
+Award ranges are shown on the map at [r3.illinois.gov/eligibility](/eligibility).
+Click on an R3 zone within the funding regions, or see Question 1 of the Program Narrative in each NOFO.

 #### Are faith-based organizations eligible to receive funds under this program?